-Ocular trauma can be serious and sight threatening.
+Ocular trauma can be serious and sight-threatening.
 It requires urgent assessment and management.
 The different types of ocular trauma are summarised on this page.

 Intraocular Foreign Bodies (IOFB)